Journeyman-Joe/GitHub-and-Android-Studio/index.md

 Until recently, you could use the familiar Account Name and Account Password pair to authenticate.
 But that’s no longer possible.
 To improve security, GitHub now requires a different method for computer applications to authenticate to their accounts.
 The easy-to-remember Name and Password is a thing of the past.
-(This change took effect on August 13, 2021.
-Some returning FTC programmers are in for a surprise.)
+_(This change took effect on August 13, 2021.
+Some returning FTC programmers are in for a surprise.)_

-Individual developers and programmers usually can manage their authentication needs with a Git Credentials Manager add-on program.
+Individual developers and programmers usually manage their authentication needs with a Git Credentials Manager add-on program.
 This may not work well for an FTC team, where several programmers may be using classroom computers, from a pool shared between teams, or their own personally-owned computers - or both.
 Many teams are part of a larger sponsoring organization, such as a school;